-Should I Be Worried About Black Widow Spiders This Spring?
+Should I Be Worried About Black Widow Spiders

 May 27, 2019

-While we don't think you need to worry, there is definitely cause for concern when it comes to black widow spiders in spring.
+While we don't think you need to worry, there is definitely cause for concern when it comes to black widow spiders.
 At the end of spring and throughout summer, black widows can be a threat in our New Jersey service area, and all residents should know how dangerous New Jersey black widow spiders can be.
 These spiders have a venom that can send you to the hospital.
 While you're not likely to die from a black widow bite, it can be a very unpleasant experience.
 Fortunately, black widow spiders do not present the same level of threat for all property owners.
 Let's take a look at some factors that can increase your chances of coming in contact with one of these spiders.

 Black widows are not common house spiders.
 They prefer to live outside and only come into homes by accident.
 If you have entry points that these spiders can easily access, you could increase your chances of an unwanted encounter.